YerkoPalma/sapper-auth-template/README.md

 - Use [Bulma][Bulma] framework through [Svelma][Svelma].
 - Use [dotenv][dotenv] for env variables (you should create your `.env` file since is gitignored).
-- Use node-sass with [svelte-preprocess][svelte-preprocess] so you can use sass on your components.
+- Use sass with [svelte-preprocess][svelte-preprocess] so you can use sass on your components.
 - Use mongodb with Mongoose ORM.

 ## Final notes